andrewt3000/web_development/README.md

 ### Future: Serverless functions
-Serverless function execute indepently.
+Serverless function execute independently.
 That has pros and cons.
 Pros:
-- simple horizontal scalability
+- fine grain, horizontal scalability
-- paying only for what you use
+- pay only for what you use which is typically measured in function executions and execution time

 Cons:
-- There are varying levels of support for cross-cutting concerns or middleware for serverless functions.
-Examples include propreitary routing apis, authentication, cors, error logging etc.
+- There are varying levels of support for cross-cutting concerns for serverless functions.
+For instance, all platfroms have proprietary routing apis.
+Examples also include functionality typically implemented in node middleware such as authentication, cors, error logging etc.
 - There are varying levels of support for maintaining shared state such as database connection pooling.